osandadeshan/maxsoft-intelliapi/ReadMe.md

 6. [How to use MaxSoft IntelliAPI for API Test Automation? — Tutorial 4](https://medium.com/@osanda.deshan/how-to-use-maxsoft-ata-framework-for-api-test-automation-tutorial-4-5fb265ca5eaf "How to use MaxSoft IntelliAPI for API Test Automation? — Tutorial 4")
 7. [How to use MaxSoft IntelliAPI for API Test Automation? — Tutorial 5](https://medium.com/@osanda.deshan/how-to-use-maxsoft-ata-framework-for-api-test-automation-tutorial-5-3b2c22328233 "How to use MaxSoft IntelliAPI for API Test Automation? — Tutorial 5")

-## How to build the MaxSoft IntelliAPI JAR file
+## Building the MaxSoft IntelliAPI JAR File
 1) Get a clone of this project.
 2) Open the command prompt.
 3) Navigate to the project directory. \